osoffer/Diamond-Cutter/README.md

 <br>Notes:
 <br><i>* This tool is not yet completed, view it’s progress at the bottom of the page.</i>
 <br><i>* Project's code is a mesh of code from multiple projects.</i>
+<br><i>* There's a pending problem with the clarity of visualizations generated from advanced layers in large models, inception v4 for instance.</i>

 ## Visualization tools
 <b>Channel Attribution</b> – shows visualizations of the top activated channels for specific image/s.<br>This tool allows a better understanding of what patterns & textures the model focuses on when classifying your data.